n0rthface43/Ball/README.md

 Here is an illustration for a field of size 105mx68m.
 ![Field modelization for a pitch of size 105x68](resources/field.jpg)

+### Physical Data (Aggregates)

+The physical data is aggregated at a player-group-season level and contains the key metrics from our physical data. [documentation here](https://skillcorner.crunch.help/en/glossaries/physical-data-glossary)
+The dataset is filtered for performances above 60 mins only (sub players wouldn't appear unless they've played more than 60mins)

 #### Dynamic Event Data